TMUA Prep for UK University Admissions 2026: Key Guide

 Raw marks are scaled to produce TMUA scores on a 1.0 to 9.0 scale, with adjustments made for exam difficulty in each sitting.
 In recent admissions cycles, competitive courses typically look for scores between 6.5 and 8.0 or higher.

 At Cambridge, average TMUA scores at strong colleges have reached around 8.2, while a solid score of 7.0 or above is often enough to stand out in highly competitive applicant pools.
-At Imperial College London, TMUA scores play a particularly important role in admissions decisions.
+In Imperial College Admissions, TMUA scores play a particularly important role in admissions decisions.

 How to Register and Apply with TMUA Scores